techyian/ReportViewer.NET/readme.md

 The library exposes the Interface `IReportViewerController` to assist with giving you an example pattern for loading report parameters and rendering the report.
 It's recommended that your ASP.NET Core Controller inherits this Interface.

-The library contains sample JavaScript which manages client side interaction with the library and can currently be found in `src\ReportViewer.NET.Web\wwwroot\js\site.js`.
-I will make sure this is made available in a more flexible fashion in the future.

 Example DI registration

 **Program.cs**